 Nelson Byrd Woltz Hired as Architects for Project

 The HGTV project will be designed by Thomas Woltz of Nelson Byrd Woltz Landscape Architects, a 45-person firm with offices in Charlottesville, Virginia, and New York City.
-The firm has designed major public parks across the United States, Canada and New Zealand, including Memorial Park in Houston, Hudson Yards in New York City, the Aga Khan Garden in Alberta, Canada and three parks in Nashville, including the new master plan for Centennial Park.
+The firm has designed major public parks across North America and New Zealand, including the new master plan for Centennial Park.
 The firm is known for its innovative design and its commitment to environmental stewardship.
 The project is scheduled for completion in Summer 2019.

-Scripps Networks Interactive is a leading developer of lifestyle content in the home, food and travel categories for television, the Internet and other platforms.
+Scripps Networks Interactive is a leading developer of lifestyle content in the home, food and travel categories for several platforms.
 Its HGTV network has been based in Knoxville since it went on the air in December 1994.
-Scripps’ lifestyle portfolio includes HGTV, DIY Network, Food Network, Cooking Channel, Travel Channel and Great American Country, which collectively reach more than 190 million consumers each month.
+Scripps’ lifestyle portfolio includes HGTV, DIY Network, Food Network, Cooking Channel, Travel Channel and Great American Country.
+Collectively these six channels alone reach more than 190 million consumers each month.
 Scripps Networks has over 1000 employees in the Knoxville area and over 3500 employees worldwide.

 Ken Lowe, the founder of HGTV and Chairman, President & CEO of Scripps Networks Interactive, presented the $3,000,000 check on behalf of the company.
 “I believe one of the most important ingredients in the recipe of success for HGTV has been its Knoxville home,” said Lowe.
 “We’ve spent more than two decades inspiring people’s love of home and garden, and now we’re honored to memorialize that in this beautiful spot to be enjoyed by East Tennesseans for years to come.”

 Lakeshore Park is the most utilized public green space in Knoxville.
-The park’s 185 acres welcome hundreds of thousands of visitors each year who use its walking trails, athletic fields, playgrounds, farmers market, event spaces and open green areas and enjoy the river and mountain views.
+The park’s 185 acres welcome hundreds of thousands of visitors each year who use its walking trails, athletic fields, playgrounds, farmers market, event spaces, open green areas and enjoy the river and mountain views.

 About Lakeshore Park

-Lakeshore Park is a non-profit Section 501(c)(3) corporation that manages construction and operation of the 185-acre park on behalf of the City of Knoxville.
+Lakeshore Park is managed by Lakeshore Park Conservancy.
+The Conservancy is a non-profit section 501(c)(3) corporation that manages construction and operation of the park on behalf of the City of Knoxville.
 Funds contributed to Lakeshore Park’s capital campaign and annual fundraising programs go toward improvement of the park and enhanced maintenance of the park facilities and landscaping.

-The park includes three miles of walking trails, baseball fields, soccer fields, pavilions, restrooms, picnic areas, special events fields and other improvements.
-For more information, please visit http://lakeshoreparkknoxville.org/
+The Park includes three miles of walking trails, sports fields, pavilions, restrooms, picnic areas, special events fields and more.
+For additional information, please visit http://lakeshoreparkknoxville.org/.

 About Scripps Networks Interactive

-Scripps Networks Interactive, Inc. (Nasdaq: SNI) is one of the leading developers of engaging lifestyle content in the home, food and travel categories for television, the Internet and emerging platforms.
-The company’s lifestyle media portfolio includes leading TV and entertainment brands HGTV, Food Network, Travel Channel, DIY Network, Cooking Channel and Great American Country.
+Scripps Networks Interactive, Inc. (SNI) is one of the leading developers of engaging lifestyle content in the home, food and travel categories for television, the Internet and emerging platforms.
 Its digital division Scripps Lifestyle Studios creates compelling content for online, social and mobile platforms.
 International operations include TVN, Poland’s premier multi-platform media company; UKTV, an independent commercial joint venture with BBC Worldwide; Asian Food Channel, the first pan-regional TV food network in Asia; and lifestyle channel Fine Living Network.
 The company’s global networks and websites reach millions of consumers across North and South America, Asia-Pacific, Europe, the Middle East and Africa.
 Scripps Networks Interactive is headquartered in Knoxville, Tenn.
 For more information, please visit scrippsnetworksinteractive.com.

 About Thomas Woltz and Nelson Byrd Woltz Landcape Architects